Items whose dimensions are clearly more 3-dimensional than 2-dimensional (CASS > 20)

 Items more 2-dimensional than 3-dimensional (CASS > 11 but < 20)

-Aside from not being captured in the PVC stream, non-conforming items that are more "flat" can cause contamination in the paper stream.
-If items are not captured and directed into the PVC stream, they are not recycled.
+Aside from not being captured for the HDPE stream, non-conforming items that are more "flat" can cause contamination in the paper stream.
+If items are not captured and directed into the HDPE stream, they are not recycled.
 Items should have a minimum depth of two inches for proper sortation.

-Items smaller than 5 centimeters (2 inches) in 2 dimensions
+Items smaller than five centimeters (2 inches) in 2 dimensions

-The industry standard screen size for North American MRFs potentially loses materials less than 5 cm to the residue waste stream.
+The industry standard screen size potentially loses materials less than 5 cm to a non-plastics stream, causing contamination in that stream, or directly to waste.
 Testing can determine the impact of the size and shape of a container on sortability.